 Appendix A – MED-22-016 Vendor Submission Document

+Incorporating First Amendment

 To respond to the Iowa Department of Human Services’ RFI No. MED-22-016, submit this document as an electronic word processing document that is compatible with Microsoft Word software and sent as an attachment to email along with any additional diagrams referenced in the response as needed.
 Email these documents to: sclark2@dhs.state.ia.us.
 Please use the phrase “Request for Information Response” in the email’s subject line.
 Respondents are encouraged to request a confirmation of receipt of the emailed response.